turboapps/docs/reference/turbo_play/turbo_play.md

 ### Turbo RDP
-TurboPlay can connect and execute a TurboPlay command on the remote desktop without a Turbo URI scheme.
+Turbo Play can connect and execute a Turbo Play command on the remote desktop without a Turbo URI scheme.

     > turboplay rdp [Ip] [rdpUsername] [rdpPassword] [remoteAppProgram] [remoteAppCmdLine]

 Tnrl support is not available in this mode.

 ### Turboplay Legacy Usage
-TurboPlay can execute Legacy Turbo applications from a config or model URL
+Turbo Play can execute Legacy Turbo applications from a config or model URL

 ```
     /config           The URL to an application configuration to execute